jfclere/httpd_websocket/README.md

 ```

 # Test for https://issues.redhat.com/browse/JBCS-1001
-Change WSUpgradeHeader none to WSUpgradeHeader any and use JBCS httpd-2.4.37 SP6
+Change WSUpgradeHeader none to WSUpgradeHeader ANY and use JBCS httpd-2.4.37 SP6

+Note that httpd-trunk needs WSUpgradeHeader "*" instead ANY

 # Test for MODCLUSTER-580 and JBCS-291